BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

 ### Node program installation and configuration

-In order to ensure that you can run the biochain forest PC node program-BCF smoothly, we recommend that you use the following configuration equipment:
+In order to ensure that you can run the BFChainMeta PC node program-BCF smoothly, we recommend that you use the following configuration equipment:

    CPU: 16 cores (main frequency 3.0G+)

-   Memory: 32G
+   Memory: 16G

-   Hard Disk: SSD 2T or above
+   Hard Disk: SSD 1T or above

    System: CentOS 7.*